 No. 4 Arizona turning heads early in the season

-TUCSON, Ariz.
-(AP) Arizona coach Tommy Lloyd knew there was talent on his roster.
-He wasn't exactly sure how good the team would be.
+TUCSON, Ariz. — Arizona coach Tommy Lloyd knew there was talent on his roster.
+He wasn’t exactly sure how good the team would be.

 The former longtime Gonzaga assistant had a similar view of last year’s team and that one turned out to be pretty good, running all the way to the NCAA Tournament Sweet 16.